peterhinch/micropython-async/v3/docs/EVENTS.md

  * `put_sync` Args: the object to put on the queue, `block=False`.
 Raises `IndexError` if the  queue is full unless `block==True` in which case the method blocks until the `uasyncio` tasks remove an item from the queue.

+The blocking methods should not be used in the `uasyncio` context, because by blocking they will lock up the scheduler.

 Asynchronous methods:
  * `put` Arg: the object to put on the queue.
 If the queue is full, it will